renatosugimoto/renatosugimoto.github.io/_posts/2023-01-29-the-pitfalls-of-high-code-coverage-and-how-TDD-can-mitigate-them.md

 }
 ```

-Now we have a validation function that follows the requirements, and is well tested.
+Now we have a validation function that follows the requirements, and is well-tested.
 Additionally, the tests are now more descriptive, so it's easier for other developers to understand how the validation works.

 But some might say: "look at all those if's, it doesn't look good".
 Ok, let's rewrite it for readability: